MaiFlava1/Study/Note/Basic/Basic Shaping Theory/Projection.md

 	- Similar to what we see
 	- Distant objects are smaller then closer ones
 	- Include techniques
-		- 1-point perspective
+		- 1-point perspective : 1 point infinite hallway.
-			- Thinking lik
 		- 2-point perspective
 			-
 		- 3-point perspective